KTleft93/task-app/README.md

 - Add task
 - Edit task
 - Delete task(s)
+- Toggle task(s)

-Tasks are saved to local storage
+Tasks displayed as a list and are saved to local storage